saimj7/awesome-electric-vehicles/README.md

 ### Electric Charging Networks

 Let's face it, we can easily find a charging station on Google Maps but with evergrowing services like car sharing, parking, what we require is a serious fully connected infrastructure.
-Well, Your-Now says they're bringing together five of the world's most innovative urban mobility concepts under just one roof: SHARENOW, FREENOW, REACHNOW, PARKNOW, CHARGENOW.
-From car-sharing to multimodal trip-planning, check them out!
+Well, BMW and Daimler's Your-Now says they're bringing together five of the world's most innovative urban mobility concepts under just one roof:

 [**:battery: Your-Now**](https://www.your-now.com/our-solutions) &nbsp;